-- 29. The Disciplinary Panel Chair will set the Respondent a reasonable timeframe to respond to the Charge Letter in writing and set any other directions for the exchange of information and/or evidence (which may include witness statements) that the Disciplinary Panel Chair considers appropriate. - See Appendix 4, guidance notes 9, 16 and E for further information. - 30.
-In exceptional circumstances, the Disciplinary Chair or Disciplinary Panel Chair may suspend a Participant from participating in cricket until the Hearing has concluded.
-If so, the Disciplinary Chair or Disciplinary Panel Chair will give the Participant the opportunity to give written submissions on why it would not be appropriate to suspend the Participant and consider those submissions before making any decision.
-Any suspension which has been ordered will be taken into account by the Disciplinary Chair or Disciplinary Panel when considering what sanctions to impose in accordance with Regulation 24 or 33. - See Appendix 4, guidance notes I for further information. - 31.
+- 27. The Disciplinary Panel Chair will set the Respondent a reasonable timeframe to respond to the Charge Letter in writing and set any other directions for the exchange of information and/or evidence (which may include witness statements) that the Disciplinary Panel Chair considers appropriate. - 28.
+In exceptional circumstances, the Disciplinary Panel Chair may suspend a Participant from participating in cricket until the Hearing has concluded.
+If so, the Disciplinary Panel Chair will give the Participant the opportunity to give written submissions on why it would not be appropriate to suspend the Participant and consider those submissions before making any decision.
+Any suspension which has been ordered will be taken into account by the Disciplinary Panel when considering what sanctions to impose in accordance with Regulation 31. - 29.
 At the outset of any Hearing, the Disciplinary Panel Chair will confirm how the Disciplinary Panel would like the Hearing to proceed, and in particular how the case should be presented (and by whom).
-The Respondent will be entitled to provide oral submissions at the Hearing if they wish to do so.
+The Respondent will be entitled to provide oral submissions at the Hearing if they wish to do so. - 30.
+At the end of any Hearing, the Disciplinary Panel will consider the charge (in private) and determine whether, on the balance of probabilities, there has been a breach of these Regulations.
+Any decision of the Disciplinary Panel will be taken by majority vote, with the Disciplinary Panel Chair having a casting vote in the event of a tie. - 31.
+If the Disciplinary Panel decides that there has been a breach of these Regulations, it will impose a sanction in accordance with the sanction guidelines which appear in Appendix 3. - 32.
+Unless the Disciplinary Panel directs otherwise, the parties will bear their own costs of preparing for and attending a Hearing. - 33.
+Wherever possible, the Disciplinary Panel Chair will communicate the decision and any sanction to the parties verbally at the end of the Hearing.
+The Disciplinary Panel's decision will also be confirmed to the parties (and, where the Respondent is a Participant, the Participant's Club) in writing following the Hearing.